forcedotcom/cli/releasenotes/README.md

 -------------
 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: Download metadata from a specific package version with the new `package version retrieve` command.
+You can retrieve metadata for a second- or first-generation managed package or an unlocked package.
+Retrieving a package version downloads the metadata into the directory you specify.
+When you run the command, specify the package alias or the subscriber package version ID (starts with 04t) and the path to an empty directory.

+    To use this command you must have the Download Package Version Zip Files user permission.

+    In this example, metadata from a package version with ID `04tXXX`, installed in an org with alias `my-org`, is downloaded into the `my-directory` directory:

+    ```bash
+    sf package version retrieve --package 04tXXX --output-dir my-directory --target-org my-org
+    ```

 * NEW: Enable AppExchange App Analytics usage data collection on a managed package and its components with the new `--enable-app-analytics` flag of the `package update` command.
 See [Enable App Analytics on Your Second-Generation Managed Package
 ](https://developer.salesforce.com/docs/atlas.en-us.pkg2_dev.meta/pkg2_dev/app_analytics_enable_2gp.htm) for more information. (plugin-packaging [#325](https://github.com/salesforcecli/plugin-packaging/pull/325))